-Note: Note that truncate must be called only by the user who created the space OR under a setuid function created by that user.
-Read more about setuid functions in reference on box.schema.func.create().
+The truncate method can only be called by the user who created the space, or from within a setuid function created by the user who created the space.
+Read more about setuid functions in the reference for box.schema.func.create().